Fully Analytic Nuclear Gradients for the Bethe--Salpeter Equation

 In BSE@$GW$ calculations, quasiparticle corrections are applied to all occupied HF orbital energies except for the core orbitals.
 The number of core orbitals for the different elements is obtained from the \texttt{chemcore} function of \textsc{PySCF}.
 We also include the $N_\text{occ} + 10$ (number of occupied orbitals plus ten) lowest unoccupied quasiparticle states.
 Furthermore, we verify that each included quasiparticle state has a quasiparticle weight greater than 0.5; otherwise, the corresponding state is discarded, and the HF orbital energy is used in its place. \cite{Reining2016LinearResponse}

-All gradient calculations employ the def2-TZVPP basis set, \cite{weigend2005balanced} whereas the \textit{aug}-cc-pVTZ basis set \cite{dunning1989gaussian,kendall1992electron} is used for the determination of excitation energies (Sec.~\ref{sec:ExcitedStateEnergies}).
+All gradient calculations employ the def2-TZVPP basis set, \cite{weigend2005balanced} whereas the \textit{aug}-cc-pVTZ basis set \cite{dunning1989gaussian,kendall1992electron} is used for the determination of excitation energies.
 Throughout the self-consistent field (SCF) procedure is converged to an energy change below \SI{d-10}{\hartree}, while drUCCD amplitudes are iterated until the norm of the amplitude update satisfies $\norm{\Delta \bt} < 10^{-8}$.
-The Davidson solver used for computing both $G_0W_0$ and BSE eigenvalues is converged to \SI{d-8}{\hartree}, and the LGMRES\cite{baker2005lgmres} procedure used for determining the $Z$-Lagrange multipliers (Sec.~\ref{sec:Z-Lagrange}) is converged below \num{e-5} (Sec.~\ref{sec:Z-Lagrange}).
+The Davidson solver used for computing both $G_0W_0$ and BSE eigenvalues is converged to \SI{d-8}{\hartree}, and the LGMRES\cite{baker2005lgmres} procedure used for determining the $Z$-Lagrange multipliers (SI, Sec.~II H) is converged below \num{e-5} (SI, Sec.~II H).

 The validity of our fully analytic BSE@$GW$ gradient implementation has been verified by comparison with numerical (finite-difference) gradients for a set of five diatomic molecules at their equilibrium bond length.
-As detailed in Appendix \ref{app:ana_vs_num}, we observe excellent agreement between analytic and numerical results across all considered BSE@$GW$ variants, confirming the correctness of our derivations and implementation.
+As detailed in Supporting Information (SI) Sec.~III, we observe excellent agreement between analytic and numerical results across all considered BSE@$GW$ variants, confirming the correctness of our derivations and implementation.

-\section{Excited-state geometries}
+\textbf{Excited-state geometries:}